howardginsburg/AzureArcTraining/README.md

 10. Click on 'Configure'.
 11. Click on the Extensions blade and notice the AzureMonitorWindowsAgent and DependencyAgentWindows is being deployed to your Arc VM.

-## 6. Monitor Azure Policy for Linux VM Configuration
+## 6. Monitor Azure Policy for Linux VMs

 1. Select your Arc Resource Group in the Portal.
 2. Select Policies.